← Reference Deep-Dives Reference Deep-Dive · Updated · 10 min read

 Moderation framework balances structure with openness.
 AI-moderated interviews work from a flexible guide that defines the territory to explore without scripting the exact questions.
 For VoC interviews, the guide typically includes three zones: an open zone (tell me about your experience), a directed zone (explore specific touchpoints or decisions), and a future zone (what would you change, what do you need).
 The AI moves between zones based on the customer’s responses, spending more time where the customer has more to share.
 This adaptive moderation captures authentic voice while ensuring organizational intelligence needs are addressed.

 Analysis system transforms hours of customer conversation into structured, searchable intelligence.
 User Intuition’s platform automatically produces theme analysis (the topics customers raise most frequently), sentiment mapping (how customers feel about each topic), root cause chains (the causal connections between experiences, perceptions, and behaviors), segment comparisons (how different customer groups describe different experiences), and evidence libraries (searchable collections of customer verbatims organized by topic and sentiment).
-The platform’s Intelligence Hub accumulates this analysis across all interviews, building a compounding body of customer voice that grows richer with every conversation.
+The platform’s Customer Intelligence Hub accumulates this analysis across all interviews, building a compounding body of customer voice that grows richer with every conversation.

 Distribution mechanism ensures voice data reaches decision-makers.
 The most common failure mode of VoC programs is producing intelligence that sits in reports read by three people.
 Effective distribution uses three channels: automated routing (product findings to product teams, marketing findings to marketing teams), regular briefings (monthly cross-functional reviews of the most significant voice themes), and self-service access (the Intelligence Hub where any team member can search for relevant customer evidence when making decisions).

 The cost of operating a comprehensive VoC program through AI-moderated interviews is dramatically lower than traditional approaches.
-Interviewing 100-200 customers per month at $20 each costs $2,000-$4,000 per month, less than the annual cost of most survey platform licenses, while producing qualitatively richer and more actionable customer intelligence.
-The platform’s G2 rating of 5.0 reflects the experience of CX teams who discover that authentic customer voice, captured at scale through conversational AI, produces understanding that no amount of survey data can match.
+Interviewing 100-200 customers per month at $25 each costs $2,000-$4,000 per month, less than the annual cost of most survey platform licenses, while producing qualitatively richer and more actionable customer intelligence.
+The platform’s G2 and Capterra rating of 5.0 reflects the experience of CX teams who discover that authentic customer voice, captured at scale through conversational AI, produces understanding that no amount of survey data can match.

 How Do You Measure VoC Program Success?